APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

 # Exercise 1: Embedding Creation

+## Estimated time: 60 minutes

 In this exercise, you will gain hands-on experience in setting up a comprehensive Azure-based environment for embedding creation and document processing.
 The exercise is structured into two main parts:

-- **Configuring Azure Resources:** You will deploy and configure essential Azure services, including Azure OpenAI, Azure AI Search, Document Intelligence, and Translator.
+- **Configuring Azure Resources:** You will deploy and configure essential Azure services, including Azure OpenAI, Azure AI Search (Formerly known as: Cognitive Search), Document Intelligence (Formerly know as: Form Recognizer), and Translator.
 These resources are critical for the effective generation and management of document embeddings.

 - **Deploying Azure Functions:** You will implement Azure Functions to automate and optimize the document processing pipeline.
 This involves configuring functions to handle document extraction, translation, embedding generation, and query processing.

+## Lab objectives
+In this lab, you will complete the following tasks:

+- Task 1: Deploy Azure OpenAI and Models
+- Task 2: Create Azure AI Search Resources
+- Task 3: Deploy Azure Function with Embeddings

 ## Task 1: Deploy Azure OpenAI and Models